RemotePad Logo

 3. Social Security Registration: Employers must register their employees with the Spanish Social Security system within the first six days of employment.
 This includes paying the employer’s portion of social security contributions.

-4. Tax Withholding: Employers are responsible for withholding income tax from their employees’ salaries and submitting it to the Spanish tax authorities.
+4. Tax Withholding: Employers are responsible for withholding income tax from their employee’s salaries and submitting it to the Spanish tax authorities.

 7. Non-Discrimination: Employment practices must comply with non-discrimination laws.
 This includes hiring, firing, pay, job assignments, promotions, layoff, training, fringe benefits, and any other term or condition of employment.

-8. Data Protection: Employers must comply with the General Data Protection Regulation (GDPR), which governs how personal data of employees is handled.
+8. Data Protection: Employers must comply with the General Data Protection Regulation (GDPR), which governs how the personal data of employees is handled.

 What are the key ways to hire employees in Spain?